Day 1

 Differential diagnosis of MGCS – A. Dispenzieri (USA)

-Circulating tumor cells and minimal residual disease in multiple myeloma – B. Paiva (Spain)
+Assessment of CTCs and MRD in multiple myeloma – B. Paiva (Spain)

 Credits: 2 CPECS®